Alody2/Odyschrift_4/README.md

 # Odyschrift_4
 human computer interaction based on four basic signals

-Odyschrift is a method to interact with an apparatus by movements on a two-dimensional surface.
+Odyschrift is a method to interact with a computer by using only four input channels.

 On this github page we collect the Arduino sketches we are developing.

 The central file is Odyschrift.ino.

 Momentary we are developing 'Vier op een rij'.